 Finally!
 A great way to recycle old shirt cuffs!
 Materials from old dress shirts were upcycled to make these DIY French cuff dog bow ties and button placket collar bands.
+But there’s nothing scrappy looking about these dapper dogs!
 These DIY dog bow ties might be made with recycled shirt cuffs and other salvaged offcuts from old dress shirts, but they look awesome.
 Even better, they’re simple to sew.
 And the materials are free scraps getting a great new use!
+Pawfect indeed.

 From Dress Shirt Dilemma to Dapper DIY Dog Bow Ties